 Upon successful completion of this program, a Certificate in the Translation of the Hebrew Bible is granted by the Rothberg International School, Hebrew University of Jerusalem to each student and a transcript is sent to the student.
 The credits are transferable to universities abroad.

 Click here to see the high level of professionalism and experience of our instructors over the years.

-1. Successful completion of an exam indicating introductory knowledge of first year Biblical Hebrew vocabulary and grammar.
+- Candidate must successfully complete an exam, indicating adequate knowledge of first year Biblical Hebrew vocabulary and grammar.